dotSushi/Hope/README.md

 How to install it ?
 -------------------------------
-After installing 'Stylish', you'll have to 'write a new style', copy/paste the code in 'Hope.css', name the style and then save !
+After installing 'Stylish', you'll have to 'write a new style', copy/paste the code in 'hope (desktop).css' or 'hope (lapto).css', name the style and then save !
 Before installing it, I suggest you :

 * to install the font I used, namely 'Roboto' (www.fontsquirrel.com/fonts/rob…), 'Bebas Neue' (www.fontsquirrel.com/fonts/beb…), 'Bokutachi no Gothic 2' (www.freejapanesefont.com/bokut…) and if you want Meiryo, all of them are free so don't be shy.
 * download Adblock Plus to kill the ads.